AndrewC19/csvToBibSpringerLink/README.md

-# CSV to Bibtex for SpringerLinke auto-generated references
+# CSV to Bibtex for SpringerLink auto-generated references
 A lightweight python-based tool to convert a SpringerLink auto-generated csv reference file to bibtex (.bib) format, increasing compatibility with reference management tools such as Mendeley and JabRef.

 ## Useage